microsoft/r-server-loan-credit-risk/data-scientist.md

 XXXBefore running  <strong>campaign_web_scoring.R</strong> on any computer, you must first connect to edge node from that computer.
 Once you have connected you can also use the web server admin utility to reconfigure or check on the status of the server.
 <p></p>
-Follow <a href="deployr.html">instructions here</a> to connect to the edge node and/or use the admin utility.
+Follow <a href="deployr.html">Operationalization with R Server instruction</a> to connect to the edge node and/or use the admin utility.
 </div>